tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchElasticity.png" alt="">
-  <figcaption>(Left) Adaptive mesh refinement with different formulations for a singular solution.
-(Center) Schematic diagrams of a complicated sheathed hose problem.
-(Right) The computed azimuthal stress on the two materials in the hose. </figcaption>
+  <figcaption>Left: Adaptive mesh refinement with different formulations for a singular solution.
+Center: Schematic diagrams of a complicated sheathed hose problem.
+Right: The computed azimuthal stress on the two materials in the hose. </figcaption>
 </figure>

 In a sequence of two papers, Federico Fuentes and I analyzed four different formulations — denoted strong, mixed, primal, and ultraweak, respectively (see figure; left) — of a common linearized elasticity model.